Blog

 How to Code an AI? - A Beginner's Guide

-This guide will walk you through setting up your development environment, writing code to build a basic neural network, and training your model using widely available tools like TensorFlow, Keras, and scikit-learn.
+This comprehensive guide will walk you through setting up your development environment, understanding the basics of AI, and building a simple neural network using widely available tools like TensorFlow, Keras, and scikit-learn.

 By following this hands-on approach, you'll gain valuable coding experience while learning to apply AI concepts in practice.